5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 RAM for Basic Data Analysis

-The CPU can process data WAY WAY WAY faster when it’s temporarily stored on RAM memory rather than Hard Disk Drives and Solid State Drives.
+The CPU can process data WAY WAY WAY faster when the data its all on RAM rather than the storage device.

 Why?

-Take for example, information is written on the front page of a piece of paper.
-If you try to read it with the paper being backwards, it’s going to take you a lot more time to decipher what the message is and if you place the piece of paper 3 feet away from you its going to be even more challenging.
+Imagine information written on the front page of a piece of paper.
+If you try to read when the paper is backwards, it’s going to take you more time to understand the message.
+Now if you place the piece of paper 3 feet away , its going to be even more challenging.

-Having the paper faced forward and only a feet away from you makes it EASY for YOU (the CPU) to read.
-This is what RAM feels like to the CPU, data being close and properly positioned.
+Having the paper faced forward and only a feet away makes it EASY to read correct?
+This is how data fit into RAM feels like to the CPU.
+It’s data being close and properly aligned for easier and faster reading.

-How much memory do we need for various size of data sets?
+How much memory do we need for a given data set?

 A small data set will take approx 300MB.
 This is equivalent to a set of 100,000 to 200,000 rows with 200 variables.

-Assuming you only work with much data AND you are NOT going to do something more CPU intensive like trying to visualize ALL of the data at once, a 4GB RAM laptop like those found on the older versions of the MacBooks will do.
-You only need to spend 200 bucks here!
+Assuming you only work with this much data AND you are NOT going to do something more CPU intensive like trying to visualize ALL of the data at once, a 4GB RAM laptop like those found on the older versions of the MacBooks or a laptop with Linux that has 4GB RAM will do.
+You only need to spend 200-300 bucks in total !

 8GB RAM: Good for Medium-Large Data Sets

-A data set that’s about 25 times bigger than the small data set can be considered to be ‘large’ for personal computer purposes.
+A data set that’s about 25 times bigger can be considered a ‘large’ data set for personal computers.

 This is equivalent to x25 * 200,000 rows w/ 200 variables which will barely fit in 8GB RAM (due to the OS & background software taking almost 4GB).